Battle of Imenas: Background and deployment

 Gao was captured by French and Malian troops on 27 January 2013, about a month before this battle.
 However, unlike Ansar Dine and Al-Qaeda in Islamic Maghreb, which retreated to the Adrar des Ifoghas, the Movement for Oneness and Jihad in West Africa and Mulathamen remained in the Gao region.
 They tried to take back the city, in two attempted operations before, first on 10 February, and then again on 20 February, but their attacks failed.
-However, French and Malian forces, wished to secure the region, and fully expel the MUJAO-Mulathamen coalition from the Gao and its regions, so they begun interrogating captured jihadists to learn information about the positions and the number of the jihadists.
+However, French and Malian forces, wished to secure the region, and fully expel the MUJAO-Mulathamen coalition from the Gao and its regions, so they began interrogating captured jihadists to learn information about the positions and the number of the jihadists.

 Finally the staff of Operation Serval estimated that about 100 fighters divided into several small groups were located east of Gao, between Djebok and al-Moustarat.
 French code-named Operation Doro was launched on 27 February, with the aim of destroying Islamist groups around Gao.
 The French deployed the GTIA 2, based in Gao and commanded by Colonel Bruno Bert, the leader of the 92nd Infantry Regiment.
 The Malian army deployed 200 soldiers under the command of Colonel-Major El Hadj Ag Gamou.
 The jihadist forces were mainly from MUJAO, with some possibly al-Mulathamen elements may also be involved in the clashes, as some days before, AQIM stated that the head of the Mulathamen, Mokhtar Belmokhtar, was fighting in the Gao region.
 After the battle, Colonel Bert estimated the Islamist fighters to number from 100 to 200 fighters.